Home / Advanced Search

 Oncologie, Vol.24, No.4, pp. 913-925, 2022, DOI:10.32604/oncologie.2022.026296

 Abstract Objective: To investigate the expression of alpha–smooth muscle actin (ACTA2) in osteosarcoma tissues and its relationship with prognosis.
 Methods: Prognostic analysis of lung metastasis–related genes in osteosarcoma using the TCGA database.
 Single-cell sequencing detected the expression of ACTA2 in 11 osteosarcoma tissues.
 Paraf- fin-embedded tissues of 74 osteosarcoma patients treated at the Sixth People’s Hospital of Shanghai Jiao Tong University from 2014 to 2019 were collected, and tissue microarrays were prepared.
 ACTA2 expression was detected and scored by immunohistochemistry.
-According to the median value of the ACTA2 histochemical score, 74 patients were divided into two groups, the high-expression group and… More >
+According to the median value of the ACTA2 histochemical score, 74 patients were divided into two groups, the… More >

 • Open Access